Skip to main content

 Instructor helping student at computer

 Be cautious about any unsolicited offers you receive for internships or jobs.
 Cornell students are continuing to receive a large of number of fraudulent (phishing) emails with these scam offers, and some students have fallen victim.
 The fake messages may be well-written, reference familiar companies, or come from compromised Cornell email addresses.
+Learn how to protect yourself using these Tips to Avoid Fake Student Job Postings That Can Cost You Money.
 See this sample from Cornell's Phish Bowl.
 Please exercise caution when providing personal information to unknown parties and be skeptical if you are asked to purchase gift cards – this is almost always evidence of fraud.
 When in doubt, check Cornell’s Phish Bowl or contact itsecurity@cornell.edu.

 Comments?